Travelling with a baby

 – Green vervet monkeys on the superb golf terrain .
 Hilarious that on his first golf tour, our son was convinced the monkey was a cat 😉 30,000 official number of monkeys in Nevis, far in excess of the number of inhabitants.
 It goes without saying , driving a buggy through Four Seasons immense and stunning property was exhilarating, views over the Caribbean, the volcano and the layout are just stunning.

-So we loved Nevis and Four Seasons Nevis – the tropical seclusion, luxurious privacy and zen vibes.
+So we loved Nevis with kids and Four Seasons – the tropical seclusion, luxurious privacy and zen vibes.
 It must be our favourite place in 3 years of extensive family travelling.
 Many years ago, on one of our favourite adult only holidays in Maldives, Taj Exotica treated us like royalties.
 Four Seasons Nevis felt along the same lines in our new extended numbers 🙂 So good, that we are already planning to go back & looking forward to.